 Prototypes were developed in the second half of 2015 using both the BI and Qlikview tools and delivered to a number of forums with senior representatives from Schools and Colleges.
 The dashboards received consistent, positive enagement and feedback from the academic community.

-These dashboards will be complementary to the work being done to develop learning analytics for direct, individual student support and better course design (see above).
+Funding was secured to help move these dashboards from prototype to service for the 2016/17 academic year and the dashboards are now used to provide greater insight to Schools.
+These dashboards are complementary to the work being done to develop learning analytics for direct, individual student support and better course design (see above).

 Learning Analytics Project with Civitas

-We are running a 3 year pilot with Civitas Learning (a leading US company now expanding into the UK) using data from our fully online Masters level programmes and courses.
-A governance group has been established to guide the project, under the leadership of VP Jeff Haywood, which will report regularly to Knowledge Strategy Committee and Learning & Teaching Committee.
+We ran a 2 year pilot with Civitas Learning (a leading US company now expanding into the UK) using data from our fully online Masters level programmes and courses.
+A governance group was established to guide the project, under the leadership of our then VP Jeff Haywood, and reported to our Knowledge Strategy Committee and Learning & Teaching Committee.

-The choice of the online Masters programmes as the pilot area is a critical one.
-It has the advantage of being a readily identifiable and isolatable pilot group that is large enough for the pilot scheme to work within.
-This is a data rich environment with strong student engagement in the digital learning environments.
+The choice of the online Masters programmes as the pilot area was a critical one as it had the advantage of being a readily identifiable and isolatable pilot group that is large enough for the pilot scheme to work within.
+This was a data rich environment with strong student engagement in the digital learning environments.

-Through the Project, we shall gain experience of developing learning analytics models, promote teachers’ and students’ understanding of this area, improve our understanding of where areas of weakness exist in our data collection, and develop a supporting Learning and Teaching Analytics Policy.
+This project allowed us to gain experience of developing learning analytics models, promoted teachers’ and students’ understanding of this area, improved our understanding of where areas of weakness exist in our data collection, and helped to develop a supporting Learning and Teaching Analytics Policy.

 Institution-focused activities in collaboration with other institutions